Skip to main content

 Parameters:

-• config_filepath (str) - Path to workflow config YAML file
+• config_filepath (str) - The path to the yaml workflow config file

-• generate_new_id (bool) - Generate new workflow ID if True
+• generate_new_id (bool) - If True, generate a new workflow ID.
+Default False

-• display (bool) - Display workflow tree if True
+• display (bool) - If True, display the workflow nodes tree.
+Default True

 Example: